Shopify Review: Worthy of Its Reputation as the Leading eCommerce Platform?

 Try all of the features of Shopify Lite on a 14 days free trial right here.Try Shopify Free for 14 Days

 One of Shopify’s best features is the ability they give you to connect your store to a bunch of different sales channels.
-You can integrate your Shopify store with all of the major online channels like Amazon, eBay, Facebook Store and Instagram Shop.
+You can integrate your Shopify store with all of the major online channels like Amazon, eBay, Facebook Store, Instagram Shop, and Etsy.

 I can’t even begin to explain how much time you can save with Shopify Multi Channel Integration.

 For example – with our nichepursuitsswag.com project, all I'd have to do to expand is add eBay, a Facebook Store, and an Instagram shop as sales channels in my dashboard.
 Then I link my accounts which is a few clicks on the Shopify interface.

 From there all of my products (including photos and copy), are almost instantly uploaded to my accounts across all of the channels.
 And going forward, I could manage any new products and update existing ones from one central location in my Shopify store.

 Of course, that's not where the work ends with becoming profitable on those platforms.
 But it goes without saying how much of a time save the integration is compared to a manual process across every platform.
 You can also manage other tasks like fulfillment across all sales channels in your Shopify store.

 There’s an extensive library of apps and plugins to enhance your eCommerce store.
 We’ve already gone over an example using one of these integrations with Printful, but here are some other popular integrations:

 A Point-of-Sale (POS) system may not be at the top of the wish list for entrepreneurs with a purely online-based ecommerce business, but it’s one of Shopify’s strongest features.
 If your business has any sort of physical presence, Shopify POS could be reason enough to choose Shopify over its peers.